 6. Kings Domain Resting Place

-This stone and brass paving inlay commemorates the race won by an Aboriginal schoolboy, Peter, in 1876.
-The plaque was intentionally placed in contrast to the plaque commemorating John Batman's landing in 1835.
+The plaque, made of stone and brass, was intentionally placed in contrast to the plaque commemorating John Batman's landing in 1835.

-Standing 25 metres tall, 'Eagle' is made of timber and aluminium and is a tribute to ’Bunjil’, the Kulin Nation’s creator spirit who appeared as an eagle hawk after creating the land, the lore and people.
+'Eagle' is made of timber and aluminium and is a tribute to Bunjil, the Kulin Nation’s creator spirit who appeared as an eagle hawk after creating the land, the lore and people.

-This pedestrian and cycling bridge, inspired by an Aboriginal eel trap, was designed and created by architects Denton Corkel Marshall and artist Robert Owen.
+The bridge, connecting Docklands and South Wharf, was designed and created by architects Denton Corkel Marshall and artist Robert Owen.

 The name Buluk means ‘wetlands’ in the Woiwurrung language of the Wurundjeri people.
 Before European arrival, this area provided local Aboriginal people with plentiful food and resources.

-Virginia King’s artwork embraces themes of migration, passage and survival.
-Where it is located was once tidal wetlands, providing abundant food and spiritual connections for its traditional owners.
+The location of 'Reed Vessel' was once tidal wetlands, providing abundant food and spiritual connections for its traditional owners.

 Download this walk